dotansimha/graphql-code-generator-community/.changeset/chatty-teachers-repeat.md

 ## How to update your existing configuration

-First understand the [usage of the Patterns](https://the-guild.dev/graphql/codegen/docs/guides/flutter-freezed#usage-for-graphql-types), then create a new config file(preferably a typescript file: previous version of the code generator used a YAML file).
+First understand the [usage of the Patterns](https://the-guild.dev/graphql/codegen/docs/guides/flutter-freezed#configuring-the-plugin), then create a new config file(preferably a typescript file: previous version of the code generator used a YAML file).
 And implement the new configuration one by one inspecting the generated output.

-Please avoid migrating all your configuration at once.Doing that means you wont be able to inspect the generated output and ensure that the expected results are produced.
+> Please avoid migrating all your configuration at once.
+Doing that means you wont be able to inspect the generated output and ensure that the expected results are produced.